Uberi/Minetest-WorldEdit/WorldEdit API.md

 =============
 The WorldEdit API is composed of multiple modules, each of which is independent and can be used without the other.
 Each module is contained within a single file.

+If needed, individual modules such as visualization.lua can be removed without affecting the rest of the program.
+The only file that cannot be removed is init.lua, which is necessary for the mod to run.

 For more information, see the [README](README.md).

 Manipulations